WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 ## Getting Started

 This code-along guides students in building a React application using `create-react-app`.
-Estimated class time to complete the code-along is six hours.
+The estimated class time to complete the code-along is six hours.

 You can have students start the project in GitHub instead of locally to show an alternative way of getting a project up and running.
 If you do this, you can start the code-along like so: